framely/community/docs/guide/use-hours.md

    ![timezone-list](/images/guide/use-service/timezone-list.png)
    :::

-## Reuse a module
+## Reuse the module

 Now it's time to create a chatbot and use the hours service.
 To use a service, you need to import it into your chatbot and set up a service provider for that service.

-### Import a module
+### Import the module
 All projects can be cloned to a new organization, a module can also be imported into a new project, like chatbot, or module.
 1. First make sure you have a target project to import the module to.
 You can use an existing one, or create a new one.
 We will clone into chatbot instead of module, as the goal here is to showcase how chatbot can reuse the conversational services defined on the module.

-2. Enter the source module: [hours service](https://build.opencui.io/org/me.quickstart/agent/hours/struct/service_schema), you can also go in there by doing a search on the explore tab.
+2. Enter the source module: [hours](https://build.opencui.io/org/me.quickstart/agent/hours/struct/service_schema), you can also go in there by doing a search on the explore tab.
    - Click **Import**.
-   - Select the chatbot you want to clone to.
+   - Select the chatbot you want to import to.
    - Click **Save**.

    ::: thumbnail
    ![import service](/images/guide/use-service/import-service.png)
    :::

-### To set up a service provider
+### Set up a service provider
 1. Enter the chatbot.

 2. In the navigation bar, select the **Settings** tab and head to **Integrations** page.
 In the **Debug service provider** section, click **Select service** and select `me.quickstart.hours.IHours`.